 As the Union’s fortunes on the battlefield languished, the claim that emancipation would strengthen the federal war effort became increasingly compelling.
 By early July, President Lincoln was already drafting a presidential proclamation for general emancipation.
 At a cabinet meeting on July 22, 1862, the president formally introduced the idea.
 Lincoln supported emancipation as:

 a military necessity, absolutely essential to the preservation of the Union.
 We must free the slaves or be ourselves subdued.
 The slaves were undeniably an element of strength to those who had their service, and we must decide whether that element should be with us or against us.

 The only item open to discussion was the timing of the announcement of the president’s decision.
-Lincoln agreed with Secretary of State William H. Seward’s suggestion that the president should not publicly disclose his decision until a major Union military victory could give it backbone.
+Lincoln agreed with the suggestion of Secretary of State William H. Seward that the president should not publicly disclose his decision until a major Union military victory could give it backbone.

 The president had to wait nearly two months for the battlefield success he needed.
 On September 17, 1862, the Army of the Potomac and the Army of Northern Virginia engaged each other near Sharpsburg, Maryland.
 In the bloodiest single day of fighting in the American Civil War, the Battle of Antietam ended in a tactical draw.
 Still, the Union could claim a strategic victory when Confederate General Robert E. Lee withdrew his forces from Maryland two days after the battle.
 On September 22, 1862, Lincoln signed the Preliminary Emancipation Proclamation.